Gmark2000/advent-of-code-2024-MarkGozner/README.md

 ## Structure

 Each day's solution is in its own directory (Day01, Day02, etc.) containing:
-- Solution code
+- Solution code (Program.cs)
 - Input files
-- Documentation of the approach
+- Documentation of the approach (Documentation.md)

 Solutions are written in C#.